Improve the appearance of your skin with our acne scar treatment protocols!

 About 95% of people with acne may experience acne scarring.
 With options like Aerolase and Microneedling, patients with any skin type can overcome the unsightly reminders of acne with little to no downtime.

 Acne scars form when acne becomes so swollen that it damages your skin.
 It can also occur if you pick or squeeze your acne.
 There are several types of acne scars:

-Before starting your treatment, you’ll first meet with Meredith for an in-depth customized consultation to identify the types of acne scarring you have and which treatment options are best for your skin.
+Before starting your treatment, you’ll first meet with one of our aesthetic nurses for an in-depth customized consultation to identify the types of acne scarring you have and which treatment options are best for your skin.